houseofback/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 1. Scroll down to the **Function code** section and replace the existing code in the **index.js** code editor with the contents of [requestUnicorn.js](requestUnicorn.js).
     ![Create Lambda function screenshot](../images/create-lambda-function-code.png)

-1. Edit line 90 of the function code `TableName: 'Rides',` to `TableName: 'Rides-firstname-lastname',
+1. Edit line 90 of the function code `TableName: 'Rides',` to `TableName: \'Rides-firstname-lastname\',

 1. Click **"Save"** in the upper right corner of the page.